-Enrollment Fee \$46 per unit End of second week of the semester Deadline for short term classes wil different for each class Subject to change by th e California Legi slature nust pay the \$46 per unit enrollment nt tuition is due upon registration.)
-Students from another State: \$251 per unit End of second week of the semester.
-Deadline for short term classes will b different for each class Student from another Country: \$251 per unit International Student F ees International Student (F1 VISA) Application Fee: \$50 Non-refundable SEVIS Processing Fee \$25 Non-Refundable International Student Me dical Insurance (IMED) Estimate at \$70 6 months)8 for Full refund before the first day of instruction.
-Prorated by Vendor thereafter.
-Health Service fee \$11 End of second week of the semester.
-Deadline for short term classes will b different for each class Audit Fee \$15 per unit (S who have enro 10 units or mor credit enrollme audit up to 3 ur without charge lled in e of nt may NON REFUNDABLE OR TRANSFERABLE Student Representative Fee \$1 End of second week of the semester.
-Deadline for short term classes will b different for each class Parking Fee \$20 (Spring/Fa \$7 (Winter/Sum End of second week of the semester.
-Deadline for short term classes will b different for each class Associated Students Organization Membership Fee ization \$3 (Winter/Summer) End of second week of the semester.
-Deadline for short term classes will b different for each class Other Fees Emergency Processing of or Verification of \$10 The first two transcripts or verifications are free.
-Verification of Enrollment t \$3 Record of Work in Progre ess \$3 All Fees owed must be paid before Transcript \$3 transcripts or verification will be released. unpaid by the bank for any re ned check charge is eason.
-A stop payme assessed ent order ness Office.
-I for a check returned to the Business Office on a check does not constitute an official ation for the fees.
-A student with an unpaid
+Enrollment Fee \$46 per unit unit End of second week of the semes Deadline for short term classes different for each class Subject to change by th e California Legis slature nust pay the \$46 per unit enrollment nt tuition is due upon registration.)
+Students from another State: \$251 per unit 1 per unit End of second week of the semea Deadline for short term classes different for each class Student from another Country: \$251 per unit International Student F ees International Student (F1 VISA) Application Fee: \$50 Non-refundable SEVIS Processing Fee \$25 Non-Refundable International Student Me dical Insurance (I MED) Estimate at \$70 6 months ate at \$708 for Full refund before the first da instruction.
+Prorated by Vend thereafter.
+Health Service fee \$11 End of second week of th Deadline for short term different for each class Audit Fee \$15 per unit (St who have enrol 10 units or mor credit enrollmen audit up to 3 un without charge led in e of nt may NON REFUNDABLE OR TRANSFERABLE Student Representative Fee \$1 End of second week of the semester.
+Deadline for short term classes will b different for each class Parking Fee \$20 (Spring/Fal \$7 (Winter/Sumr End of second week of the semester.
+Deadline for short term classes will b different for each class Associated Students Organization Membership Fee \$10 (Spring/Fall) \$3 (Winter/Sumr Other Fees Emergency Processing of or Verification of \$10 The first two transcripts or verifications are free.
+Verification of Enrollment t \$3 Record of Work in Progre ess \$3 All Fees owed must be paid before Transcript \$3 transcripts or verification will be released.
+All fee refunds must be claimed in person at the Business Office.
+Please note that a \$10 returned check charge is assessed for a check returned to the Business Office unpaid by the bank for any reason.
+A stop payment order on a check does not constitute an official withdrawal nor does it release the student's financial obligation for the fees.
+A student with an unpaid financial obligation will not be able to register for subsequent semesters.